Security

 OPNsense’s Key Features

-OPNsense comes equipped with features designed to offer extensive protection to your network.
+OPNsense comes with features that offer protection to your network.
 Like pfSense, it has a stateful firewall, intrusion detection and prevention, and network address translation capabilities.
-But it also introduces unique features such as an inline intrusion prevention system and full mesh VPN routing, significantly enhancing its usability.
+It also has things like inline intrusion prevention system and full mesh VPN routing.

 Installing OPNsense open source firewall